elusivecodes/FyreArray/README.md

 **Reverse**

-Return an array with elements in reverse order.
+Reverse the order of elements in an array.

 - `$array` is the input array.